NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] CoolingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, SEER2 = SEER * 0.95 if EquipmentType is "split system".
+  .. [#] If SEER provided, converted to SEER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.
+For example, SEER2 = SEER * 0.95 if EquipmentType is "split system".
   .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
-  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, EER2 = EER * 0.95 if EquipmentType is "split system".
+  .. [#] If EER provided, converted to EER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.
+For example, EER2 = EER * 0.95 if EquipmentType is "split system".
   .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
          If there is a heating system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanMotorType.
   .. [#] If FanMotorType is not provided, defaults to using attached furnace FanMotorType if available, else "PSC" if CompressorType is "single stage", else "BPM".
   .. [#] If there is a heating system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
-  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
   .. [#] When the home's blower fan airflow is measured according to `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_, the design airflow rate should be provided for either the cooling mode (CoolingDesignAirflowCFM) or heating mode (HeatingDesignAirflowCFM of heating system attached to the DistributionSystem).
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
-         If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+         If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
-         If the charge is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+         If the charge is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
   .. [#] EquipmentType choices are "split system", "packaged system", "small duct high velocity system", or "space constrained system".

 .. warning::